pojntfx/networked-linux-memsync/docs/main.md

 #### Pipeline

-For the direct mount system, the NBD server was connected directly to the remote; managed mounts on the other hand have an internal pipeline of pullers, pushers, a syncer, local and remote backends as well as a chunking system:
+For the direct mount system, the NBD server was connected directly to the remote; managed mounts on the other hand have an internal pipeline of pullers, pushers, a syncer, local and remote backends as well as a chunking system.

-TODO: Add graphic of the internal pipeline and how systems are connected to each other

 Using such a pipeline system of independent stages and other components also makes the system very testable.
 To do so, instead of providing a remote and local `ReadWriterAt` at the source and drain of the pipeline respectively, a simple in-memory or on-disk backend can be used in the unit tests.
 This makes the individual components unit-testable on their own, as well as making it possible to test and benchmark edge cases (such as reads that are smaller than a chunk size) and optimizations (like different pull heuristics) without complicated setup or teardown procedures, and without having to initialize the complete pipeline.